 The patients remain at increased risk of self-injurious behavior given the presence of alters as well as latent trauma.
 There have been newer research studies that have described suicidal ideation, especially during dissociation, which describes decreased pain tolerance and more emotional dysregulation.
 Most treatment interventions advocate for safety planning and reality testing before the use of more advanced psychotherapy techniques

 Inpatient hospitalizations and day treatment programs may also be recommended for patients who struggle with thoughts of self-injurious behavior, poor impulse control, or acute mood dysregulation.
 Medications may be added for mood stabilization.

 Patient education must focus on informing patients on the correct diagnosis when it is determined.
 Family members are encouraged to be educated about the nature of this illness, including the presence of alters, as well as safety and grounding techniques.
 Another vital aspect continues to maintain a strong therapeutic alliance with the treatment team and engage in maintaining safety techniques.

 Education may be done with multiple alters that do not communicate with each other, and this must be recognized.
 On the other hand, DID patients often do not want their diagnosis shared publicly, and their privacy must be respected.

 Enhancing Healthcare Team Outcomes

-Dissociative identity disorder requires treatment by an interprofessional healthcare team - this will often consist of medical specialists such as a psychiatrist, mid-level practitioners, nursing staff, specialized therapists, trauma counselors, peer counselors, and therapists who all communicate and collaborate with each other.
+Dissociative identity disorder requires treatment by an interprofessional healthcare team - this will often consist of medical specialists such as a psychiatrist, mid-level practitioners, nursing staff, specialized therapists, trauma counselors, peer counselors, and therapists who all communicate and collaborate.
 A psychiatrist and primary care physician complete the team.
-Maintaining a strong therapeutic alliance with both patient and involved family members continues to be of utmost importance.
+Maintaining a strong therapeutic alliance with the patient and involved family members continues to be of utmost importance.
 DID patients require frequent check-ins and follow-up appointments and an almost daily focus on safety planning and reality-based interventions.